Canadian National 7470

-Canadian National 7470 is a preserved O-18-a class "Switcher" type steam locomotive, built in April 1921 by the Grand Trunk Railway (GT), it is preserved and operated by the Conway Scenic Railroad (CSRX) in North Conway, New Hampshire.
+Canadian National 7470 is a preserved O-18-a class "Switcher" type steam locomotive, built in 1921 by the Grand Trunk Railway (GT), it is preserved and operated by the Conway Scenic Railroad (CSRX) in North Conway, New Hampshire.

 History

 Revenue service

 The locomotive was built by the Grand Trunk Railway (GT) at Pointe-Saint-Charles, Montreal, Quebec, in April 1921.
-The Grand Trunk classified the switcher as F9 Class and numbered it as No. 1795.
-When the Canadian National Railway (CN) absorbed the Grand Trunk in 1923, they reclassified it as an O-18-a and renumbered it as No. 7470.
-It would work for a number of years until being retired by SW diesel switchers.
+The Grand Trunk classified the switcher as an F9 class and numbered it as No. 1795.
+In 1923, the Canadian National Railway (CN) absorbed the Grand Trunk, they reclassified it as an O-18-a and renumbered it as No. 7470.
+The engine worked throughout many different railyards in Southern Ontario for twenty-four years switching and moving various equipment.

-Preservation
+In 1945, it was later assigned in Toronto, Windsor, Lindsay and Midland, Ontario where it continued working as a yard switcher for a number of years.
+No. 7470 received an overhaul in September 1955 and was placed in standby service until 1959, when it was replaced by diesels.
+It was placed in storage on a sidetrack along with several other O-18-a classes awaiting to be scrapped.

-After its retirement in 1960, the engine was spared from scrapping by being sold to Canada Dominion Sugar (CDS), where it spent some additional years as a switcher and was renumbered as No. 303.
-In May 1963, it was purchased by the Ontario government for a transportation museum that never came to fruition.
+On September 16, 1959, it was sold to the Canada Dominion Sugar (CDS), where it was rebuilt and spent some additional years as a switcher, it was also renumbered as No. 303.
+It continued service with CDS until May 1963, when it was retired and purchased by the Ontario government for a transportation museum that never came to fruition.

 In 1965, it was sold to a man named Charles Weber, who had the engine placed in storage in Wallaceburg, Ontario, for several years untouched.
-It was later purchased by a rail collector named Fred Stock, with the engine put in storage at the Canadian National rail yard in Sarnia.
+It was later purchased by a rail collector named Fred Stock, the engine was again put into storage at the Canadian National rail yard in Sarnia.
 In April 1968, Stock sold the engine to Dwight Smith.